 The organization of health care services is similar to the U.S. in terms of medical licensure requirements, health care systems, and a less than optimal public-private health care system focused on acute care rather than preventive services.
 Due to its isolation and small population, Guam does not have many medical sub-specialists.

 Most patients who require immediate specialty care must go off-island to Hawai`i or the mainland United States at a cost of over $1,200 per person just for the flight.
 Thus, it is difficult for Guam to meet many of the public health standards that are well-established in the states.
 Guam has been designated by the federal government as a Medically Underserved Area, as well as a Health Professional Shortage Area.

 Guam has approximately 4,000 births per year.
 Over 90% of these occur at Guam Memorial Hospital.
 The remainder of the births occurs at the Naval Hospital or at Sagua Managu (Guam’s first birthing center).

-For more information about any of the above genetic services or activities in Guam, please refer to the links in the menu on the left or contact us.
+For more information about any of the above genetic services or activities in Guam, please refer to the links in the menu on the right or contact us.

 The project is a cooperative agreement funded by the U.S. Department of Health and Human Services, Health Resources and Services Administration, Maternal and Child Health Bureau, Children with Special Health Needs Program, Genetic Services Branch.